syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 ###Adding Marker objects to map

-Without datasource, n number of markers can be added to shape layers with **markers** property.
+Without datasource, n number of markers can be added to shape layers with `markers` property.
 Each marker object contains the following list of properties.

-* **label** - Text that displays some information about the annotation in text format.
+* `label` - Text that displays some information about the annotation in text format.
-* **latitude** - Latitude point determine the Y-axis position of annotation.
+* `latitude` - Latitude point determine the Y-axis position of annotation.
-* **longitude** - Longitude point determine the X-axis position of annotation.
+* `longitude` - Longitude point determine the X-axis position of annotation.

-{% highlight html %}
+{% highlight js %}

     var markers = [
         { latitude: 37.0000, longitude: -120.0000, city: "California" },